 Judy Nyaga.
-Judy joined the NRCA board in 2018.
+Judy joined the NRCF board in 2018.
 She has 18 years of legal and corporate governance experience in the banking industry and is currently the Regional Head for Subsidiary Governance in Africa & Middle East for Standard Chartered Bank.
 In this role, Judy is responsible for driving high standards of corporate governance across Standard Chartered Bank’s subsidiaries in the Africa & Middle East regions.

 Judy holds an Honors Degree in Law from the University of Nairobi and a Post-Graduate Degree in International Commercial Law from the University of Nottingham.
 She also holds a Master’s Degree in Business Administration (MBA) from Strathmore Business School in Nairobi.
 Judy is a Certified Public Secretary and has passed the examinations required for registration as a Certified Public Accountant.
 Judy is also a 2015 Eisenhower Fellow.

-As an NRCA board member, Judy supports the board in providing guidance and challenge to the NRCA management team to ensure objectives continue to be met.
+As an NRCF board member, Judy supports the board in providing guidance and challenge to the NRCF management team to ensure objectives continue to be met.
 Judy’s background in law and corporate governance enables her to provide insights to the board in its oversight of legal and governance risks.

 NRCF’s vision of supporting the education of underprivileged children impacted by HIV/AIDs resonates greatly with Judy because she knows the difference a good education has made in her own life.
 Serving on the board and mentoring girls through the book club enables Judy in a small way to contribute to the education and well-being of vulnerable children.

 Anupa Sanghrajka.
-Anupa joined the NRCA board in 2018.
+Anupa joined the NRCF board in 2018.
 She is a chartered accountant by profession and holds a Bachelors of Science (Honors) in Management.
 Currently, she is working in a family business based in Nairobi dealing with building products and interiors and property development.
 Previously, Anupa worked for KPMG in London in the Financial Audit and Advisory Department.

-Anupa’s main responsibilities as an NRCA board member are to ensure the financial controls and processes are in line with best practice.
+Anupa’s main responsibilities as an NRCF board member are to ensure the financial controls and processes are in line with best practice.
 She participates in monthly financial review meetings to understand the financials and provide support where required.